Using risk prioritization to increase the value of your ERM program

 Maintaining a clear picture of your organization’s risk priorities goes beyond simply having a risk assessment process.

-Many enterprise risk management (ERM) programs are inundated with competing interests.
+Many enterprise risk management (ERM) programs and internal ERM best practices are inundated with competing interests.
 Often, they are too narrow in how risk information is collected, reviewed, and managed.
 The biggest driver of this lack of focus is that the organization does not understand risk in a single, holistic manner.
-Across the organization, there may be different definitions of risk, and therefore different priorities.
+Across the departments within the organization, there may be different definitions of risk, and therefore different priorities.

-In order to adequately prioritize risk management efforts at your organization, ERM teams need to keep all stakeholders in mind—seeking input from across the organization, including the board.
+In order to adequately prioritize enterprise risk management efforts at your organization, ERM teams need to keep all stakeholders in mind—seeking input from across the organization, including the board.
 Many risk programs treat the board as an output stakeholder.
 However, actively engaging the board in the risk prioritization process will add much needed perspective.
-The more input received and perspective gained from all parties, the higher the quality of risk information that feeds the program.
+The more input received and perspective gained from all parties, the higher the quality of risk information that feeds into risk prioritization.

 Not all risks are created equal